bbugyi200/funky/docs/installation.rst

    $XDG_CONFIG_HOME/localalias/localalias.sh

 during the installation process (it can also be found `here`__).
-If you do NOT have `oh-my-zsh`_ installed, you can integrate localalias with your shell by sourcing the ``localalias.sh`` script into your shell's configuration file.
-If the script was copied to ``~/.config/localalias/localalias.sh`` (its default location), for example, you would add the following line to your ``.zshrc`` or ``.bashrc`` file:
+If you do NOT have `oh-my-zsh`_ installed, you can integrate localalias into your shell by sourcing the ``localalias.sh`` script into your shell's configuration file.
+Assuming the script was copied to ``~/.config/localalias/localalias.sh`` (its default location), for example, you would add the following line to your ``.zshrc`` or ``.bashrc`` file: